hep-gc/cloudscheduler/unit_tests/web_tests/README.md

 Currently, the credentials added should be `{user}-wiu1`, `{user}-wiu2`, and `{user}-wiu3` (although `{user}-wiu3` may be phased out), and all of them should have the password `user_secret`.

+Additionally, the user will need to log into [Beaver](https://beaver.heprc.uvic.ca/dashboard) as `{user}-wiu2` and create a key.
+There will be a popup regarding the downloading of files.
+The user should request that Firefox save the file and should click the box dictating that this is done automatically in the future.
+The files can also be saved to an alternate location (for example, the `unit_tests/web_tests/misc_files` directory) so as not to clog up the host computer's default downloads folder.

-Ideally, there will be a script to do this eventually, but as Firefox currently does not seem to recognize passwords input into the `about:logins` page, this isn't currently feasible.
+Ideally, there will be a script to do the Firefox profile setup eventually.
+However, Firefox currently does not seem to recognize passwords input into the `about:logins` page and Selenium cannot interact with Firefox popups, so this isn't currently feasible.

 As with the other unit tests, a server configuration and cloud credentials are required to run the tests.
 If the server configuration script is rerun, the Firefox profiles will need to have their passwords updated.

 Additionally, the tests require a set of cloud images in RAW format.
 These should be named `{user}-wii1.hdd`, `{user}-wii2.hdd`, `{user}-wii3.hdd`, and `{user}-wii4.hdd`.
-They should be placed in the `unit_tests/web_tests` directory.
+They should be placed in the `unit_tests/web_tests/misc_files` directory.

 ## Adding Tests